holycrap872/ucls-ml-ai/CourseMaterial/05_bayesian_learning/04_blackjack/lesson_plan.md

+## Essential Questions

+- How can we use the past to predict the future?
+- How can we use feedback to create a learning system?

+## Lesson Plan

 The point of this lesson is to have the students start to program larger systems beyond the pointed worksheets/lessons I've been giving them up to this point.
 This will allow them to start to decompose problems better.